Drosera adelae. Photo by Mach Fukada.

 I do not know why Drosera prolifera is not more available than it is.
 The plant is not hard to grow.
 It does best in long fibered sphagnum in short pots sitting in water.
 It does need high humidity and appreciates being warm but does just fine at cool house temperatures.
 The difficult part of growing it is feeding.
 The leaves burn easily from foliar fertilizer and rehydrated dried blood worms.
 Live small flies seem best.
 It is propagated easily from leaf and root cuttings and flower stalks.
 The plant sends out horizontal flower stalks like runners in strawberries that as well as having flowers, sprout new plants.
 It is best to have a few pots nearby to "catch" the flower stalks so you can have new plants to replace any that decline.

 Growing Drosera schizandra can be a little tricky.
 The plant wants it wet, humid, cool, and no direct sun.
 It is best grown in live sphagnum in medium to short pots constantly sitting in a small amount of water.
-If you have a greenhouse, growing under the benches is best.
+If you have a cool greenhouse, growing under the benches is best.
 In a terrarium the heat from the lights might be too much for the plant.
 My terrariums get too warm to grow the plant in them.
+They are also too bright.
 Growing Drosera schizandra under a glass jar in a north window of house works well as long as the temperatures are cool.
-The plant is very sensitive to "hot" food which can burn holes in the leaves.
+I find you really need to keep the temperatures below 25°C (78°F) or the plants start to decline.
+Drosera schizandra is sensitive to "hot" food which can burn holes in the leaves.
 Small flies are best.
-The plant will decline or at least not grow well if it is not fed regularly.
 Propagation is easy from roots, flower stalks and leaves.
 The plant uses its roots like runners to generate new plants at a distance.

 The three sisters from Queensland are higher maintenance than many other sundews.
 Drosera adelae's tendency to want to be in other pots than the one you planted it in can be a nuisance.
 You also need to keep an eye on Drosera prolifera.
 It isn't a plant and forget plant.
 And then there is the sulky Drosera schizandra.
 Keep it cool if you want to keep it.